INSIGNEO/PyPeCT2S/docs/troubleshooting.md

 - STL integrity - Make sure your STL file is correct, not corrupted and has no visible issues.
 - Mesh errors - Make sure you have gone over your mesh carefully and there are no errors like holes or broken surfaces.

+### Unable to locate filename `XXXXXXXX.xxx`

+This problem is often related to the case of the filename.
+The program is case-sensitive, however windows is not when saving files.
+This means if there is alreadt a file with the same name but different case, the file will not save correctly and the program will not be able to locate it; as it is looking for the exact case.

+e.g. `filename.stl` and `FileName.stl` are two different files to the program.
+But windows will save them as the same file.
+Giving preference to the exist file saved.

 ## Material Application

 If you're having trouble with your material application, try the following: